 One of the most effective remedies is preventative: exercise.
-According to the Willis-Ekbom Disease Foundation, people with RLS who exercise daily for 30 to 60 minutes report less fatigue, less symptoms, and better sleep habits.
+According to the Restless Legs Syndrome Foundation, people with RLS who exercise report a reduction in symptoms of around 40 percent.

 The exercise doesn’t have to be intense, and you don’t have to overexert yourself.
 Walking, jogging, or any variety of fitness will help your legs, and will improve your chances of sleeping.

 Yoga in particular has shown to have benefits for people with restless leg syndrome.
 According to research published in the Journal of Alternative and Complementary Medicine, women with RLS who practiced yoga experienced less severe symptoms and less stress.
 They reported better moods and sleep habits.

 RLS can keep you from falling asleep, so it’s important that you do as much as possible to eliminate all the other issues that can keep you from having a good night’s sleep.
 Go to bed at the same time every night to promote sleep.
 Having a bedtime routine helps you fall asleep.
 If you have trouble figuring out what helps you sleep, try keeping a sleep journal to see what works and what doesn’t.

 Stress often plays a role in agitating RLS, so any treatments that help reduce stress can help alleviate your symptoms.
 Relaxation techniques, such as breathing and meditation, can help reduce your stress level.

 While there still needs to be more research on supplements for restless leg syndrome, some studies have shown promise.
 One study found a connection between vitamin D deficiency and RLS.
 When supplements were given to participants in the study, the symptoms of restless leg syndrome improved.